 The decoding process for RPS as specified in subclause F.8.3.2 is invoked.

-– If the current picture is an IRAP picture with NoRaslOutputFlag equal to 1 and with nuh_layer_id equal to 0 that is not picture 0, the following ordered steps are applied:
+– If the current picture is an IRAP picture with NoRaslOutputFlag equal to 1 that is not picture 0, the following ordered steps are applied:

 1. The variable NoOutputOfPriorPicsFlag is derived for the decoder under test as follows: